rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 [rabbitmqctl](https://www.rabbitmq.com/man/rabbitmqctl.1.man.html) and
 other RabbitMQ CLI tools.

-This project is a work in progress and targets RabbitMQ `3.7.0` (currently the `master` branch).
-For production use, go with the `rabbitmqctl` distributed with the RabbitMQ version you use.
+This project first shipped with RabbitMQ `3.7.0`.
+Please use the version of CLI tools that come with the RabbitMQ distribution version installed.

 ## Goals